Special Needs Teaching Assistant Files Charge against Union for Ignoring Her Rights Under Michigan's Right to Work Law

-"Across the state, union officials are pulling out all the stops to keep workers from exercising their rights under Michigan's Right to Work law," said Mark Mix, President of the National Right to Work Foundation.
-"Foundation staff attorneys are assisting workers throughout the state whose rights under Michigan's Right to Work law are being denied by unscrupulous union officials seeking to circumvent the law."
+"Across the state, union bosses are pulling out all the stops to keep workers from exercising their rights under Michigan's Right to Work law," said Mark Mix, President of the National Right to Work Foundation.
+"In a growing number of Foundation cases now, union officials face state or federal charges for denying workers their rights under Michigan's Right to Work law."